Nancy Lyman Roelker Prize

 Nominations for the prize may be made by anyone and shall be sent to the Executive Director of the SCSC or the chair of the prize committee.
-Three copies of the article are to be solicited from the author.
-All articles must be in the hands of the committee by 1 April.
-The chair may assume responsibility for copying nominated articles if desired but should notify the nominated candidate.
+Three copies of the article are to be solicited from the author, or an electronic copy must be submitted to email@example.com by 1 April.
 Announcement of the $500.00 award will be made by the chair of the committee at the annual business meeting of the conference.
 Announcement of the prize will also be made in The Sixteenth Century Journal.

 - 2012 - Suzannah Lipscomb, "Crossing Boundaries: Women's Gossip, Insults and Violence in Sixteenth-Century France" French History 25:408-426 (2011)

 - 2011 - Philippa Woodcock, "The Fortified Parish Church: Pacification, Protection or Provocation During the French Wars of Religion?"
 French History 24:524-5492 (2010)

 - 2010 - Michael Wintroub, "The Heavens Incribed: the Instrumental Poetry of the Virgin in Early Modern France."
 British Journal for the History of Science 42 /2 (2010)

 - 2009 - Anna Klosowska, "Erotica and women in early modern France: Madeleine de l'Aubespine's Queer Poems."
 Journal of the History Sexuality 17 /2 (2008)

 - 2008 - Penny Roberts "The Languages of Peace during the French Religious Wars," Cultural and Social History 4/3 (2007): 297-315

 - 2007 - Allan A. Tulchin, "The Michelade in Nimes, 1567."
 French Historical Studies 29 (Winter 2006)